Capitol Federal Financial, Inc. (CFFN): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

 1893 Established as a mutual savings and loan association.
-Focused on serving the financial needs of the local community in Topeka, Kansas, by providing savings accounts and home loans.
+Initial focus on serving the local Topeka community with savings accounts and home loans.

 1930s Navigated the Great Depression.
-Demonstrated resilience and stability by continuing to provide financial services during a period of widespread economic hardship.
+Demonstrated resilience and stability by continuing operations during widespread economic hardship.

-1999 Conversion from a mutual to a stock-held company.
-This change allowed Capitol Federal to access public capital markets, enhancing its financial flexibility and growth potential.
+1999 First-step conversion to a stock-held company (IPO).
+Allowed the company to access public capital markets, enhancing financial flexibility and growth potential.

 Capitol Federal Financial, Inc. (CFFN) Ownership Structure